clickityKlein/COVID-Analysis/README.md

 # COVID Analysis: A study in R
-The goal of this project was to...

-Along with supporting data and images in their respective folders, the project uses the following main files:
-1. **
-2. **
+The goal of this project was to combine multiple sources of data surrounding COVID-19 deaths and cases during the pandemic.
+Accompanying this data is populations by US county and by country during this time period.
+The data was cleaned, manipulated and analyzed to produce desired inquiries.

 ## Table of Contents